 - IUCN World Park Congress 2014 November 12-19 2014 in Sydney, Australia.
 Held every 10 years, this is a landmark global forum on protected areas, and the TGCI will have a strong presence.
 For more information

 - Conserving Dryland Biodiversity, an excellent book about the world's drylands is now available.
-See the Newsletter for further information.
+Please contact Jonathan Davies for a copy. (email@example.com)

 - TGCI documents now available on Google Drive.
 To easily access TCGI publications and information please contact Naomi Doak at firstname.lastname@example.org, as your first time access requires permission.